Michael Lah: Early life and career

 Lah was born in Illinois.
-He worked briefly at Walt Disney Studios before joining MGM in the late 1930s.
-His first work at MGM was in the Harman-Ising unit, working on the final Happy Harmonies cartoon, The Little Bantamweight in 1938.
-He then joined Tex Avery's unit as lead animator, where he remained until the studio closed in 1957, directing a handful of cartoons with Preston Blair in the late 1940s before becoming a full-time director in 1953 after Avery left the studio, and Michael Lah and Tex Avery both co-directed some shorts before Avery's departure.
+He worked briefly at Walt Disney Studios before joining the Harman-Ising studio in the mid-1930s.
+He later worked for MGM as an animator and director, remaining until the studio closed in 1957.
+During his MGM tenure, he animated for both the William Hanna/Joseph Barbera and Tex Avery units, and co-directed at various times with Preston Blair and Avery.
+He was promoted to the post of full-time director after Hanna and Barbera were made studio producers.

-After he left MGM, he briefly rejoined Hanna-Barbera at their television cartoon studio as an animator on The Flintstones and various other shows, then joined Quartet Films, a commercial animation studio that created television commercials for Kelloggs and Green Giant Foods.
+After he left MGM, he briefly rejoined Hanna and Barbera at their Hanna-Barbera television cartoon studio as an animator on The Huckleberry Hound Show and various other shows, then joined Quartet Films, a commercial animation studio that created television commercials for Kelloggs and Green Giant Foods.
+Some characters that Lah designed include Tony the Tiger, the Jolly Green Giant, Snap, Crackle and Pop, the Hamm's Beer Bear, and the Baltimore Orioles.

 He was an active member of ASIFA-Hollywood, serving on the board for several years.
 In 1984, Lah received the Winsor McCay Award for his lifetime of work in the animation field.